27 minutes with Helena Price

 Mo: By working with clients such as Nike and Dropbox, how has that benefited your career exempting the obvious?

-Helena: It definitely helps to have a client list that people recognise.
+Helena: It definitely helps to have a client list that people recognize.
 My first client was Square and I think that was helpful immediately.
 As soon as I added Dropbox and Rdio, it garnered legitimacy that I didn’t feel like I deserved so early in my career, but it was a great point of pressure to step it up and deliver good work.

 Helena: At this point, it’s nice to have a portfolio of work I feel proud of for clients people know.
 That said, expectations are high with new clients.
 That kind of pressure is terrifying, but it pushes me to get better with every shoot.